maticnetwork/matic-cli/README.md

 ```

 Notes:
-1. We have assumed the host machine and remote machine to be an ubuntu machine
+1. We have assumed the host machine and remote machine to be an linux machine with ubuntu as user
-2. We have assumed the first machine is being used for ganache so enter the ETH url as - http://<1st machine IP>:<PORT>
+2. We have assumed the first machine is being used for ganache as well so enter the ETH url as - http://<1st machine IP>:<PORT>
+3. Make sure that the host machines has access to remote machines for transferring the data

 After the setup is done, follow these steps:
 1. Log into first machine and run ganache